vivrichards600/friendlytester.github.io/pages/java/junit/3_creatingtests.md

     }
 }
 ```
 This block of code will now be recognised as a test by the test runner.
-We looking at running them in a few lessons time.
+We look at running them in a few lessons time.

 ### [Next Lesson &#10132;](../lessons/whataretestfixtures)